Key takeaways:

 4. Hyundai Elevator

-If you’re looking for an eco-friendly option, then Hyundai Elevator is an elevator company worth researching.
+If you’re looking for an eco-friendly option, Hyundai Elevator is an elevator company worth researching.
 Compared to its peers, Hyundai is a late-comer — its elevator didn’t debut until the mid-80s.
 But that hasn’t stopped Hyundai from making a splash.

 5. AVT Beckett

-Perhaps one of the youngest brands on this list, AVT Beckett stepped into the U.S. market in 2017.
+Perhaps one of the youngest brands on this list, AVT Beckett, stepped into the U.S. market in 2017.
 This company’s elevators are found in retail, office buildings, and hotels — plus a focus on low-rise, mid-rise, and high-rise buildings.

 AVT Beckett has the following elevator options: